 When considering each company, you have to know that not all will offer credit reports in their most basic package.
 The costlier plans typically consist of both credit monitoring and identity theft protection; most basic plans are $10 to $15 per month, while a combination plan would run $20 to $30 per month.

-Without further ado, here are the best credit report sites as recommended by Elite Personal Finance — with some info on what they can do to protect you!
+Without further ado, here are the best credit report sites as recommended by ElitePersonalFinance.

-All the other credit report sites that offer identity theft protection features are only going to give your report and score.
+All other credit report sites that offer identity theft protection will only give you a credit report and score.
 This might happen once a month, once a year, or anywhere in between the two.
 This is generally good enough, but it’s not optimal for anyone attempting to restore their credit.
-The perfective alternative?
-Credit Sesame … a free service that lets you track the changes to your credit score daily based on the data that’s reported up until that date.
+CreditSesame lets you track changes to your credit score monthly.
 That’s the power of a real credit report analysis service.

 *Disclaimer: “Service Guarantee benefits for State of New York members are provided under a Master Insurance Policy issued by State National Insurance Company.
 Benefits for all other members are provided under a Master Insurance Policy underwritten by United Specialty Insurance Company.
-Under the Service Guarantee LifeLock will spend up to $1 million to hire experts to help your recovery.
-Please see the policy for terms, conditions and exclusions at LifeLock.com/legal.”
+Under the “Service Guarantee,” LifeLock will spend up to $1 million to hire experts to help your recovery.
+Please see the policy for terms, conditions, and exclusions at LifeLock.com/legal.”